hiowenluke/noapi/README.md

 # Noapi

-The simplest framework for [Node](https://nodejs.org) Api app.
-You just need to focus on your great project, no need to care about how to manage web services, routes, multi-level directory routing, multi-api services, etc.
+The easiest framework for [Node](https://nodejs.org) Api app.
+You just need to focus on your great project, no need to care about how to manage api services, web service, routes, multi-level directory routing, multi-api services, etc.

 Noapi is based on [Express](https://expressjs.com/), you can use all the middleware of Express or write your own middleware and custom routes.
 (All of them will be executed before noapi)